ButlerFuqua/one_week_in_hawaii/content/info/about.md

 ## One Week In Hawai'i

-This site is designed to help island visitors plan their activities while visiting Hawai'i.
+This site is designed to help plan your vacation to Hawai'i.

 ### How?
+1, 2, FREE!

-You can search things to do and add any activity to a personal list.
+1) Add "todo" items to your list.

-Download the list as a PDF.
+2) Download the list as a PDF.

-Best part? - **It's completely free!**
+3) That's it! - **It's completely free!**

 ## Want to support this site?